supernovas/works/README.md

 works
 =====

-books created for Generalized Hackerdom Training Program, aimed to help IT startup founders
+my books created for Generalized Hackerdom Training Program, aimed to help IT startup founders, they can be used as the textbooks for my training program, seminars, lectures.